FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-products-per-page.md

 </div>
 ```

-## Products-per-page as List
+## Products-per-page as list
 You can also display a products per page handle like a list with the `ff-products-per-page-list`.
-If no `ff-products-per-page-item` is provided as template it will default to `<ff-products-per-page-item>{{value}}</ff-products-per-page-item>`.
+If no `ff-products-per-page-item` is provided as template, it will default to `<ff-products-per-page-item>{{value}}</ff-products-per-page-item>`.

 ```html
 <ff-products-per-page-list>